Hydrogen technology – the UK’s role in the adoption of hydrogen tech

-On 30th September 2020, the first ever hydrogen-powered train ran on a UK mainline.
-This is hoping to be a major proponent in the UK’s ‘Road to Zero’ aim for net zero carbon output targets by 2050.
+On 30th September 2020, the first-ever hydrogen-powered train ran on a UK mainline.
+This is hoping to be a major proponent in the UK’s ‘Road to Zero’ aim for net-zero carbon output targets by 2050.

 The train, known as HydroFLEX, has been supported by a £750,000 grant from the Department for Transport.
-This follows two years in development and further £1million investment from both Porterbrook and the University of Birmingham.
+This follows two years in development and a further £1million investment from both Porterbrook and the University of Birmingham.

 Trains have previously run on diesel, which emits carbon, but these trains use hydrogen and oxygen to produce electricity, water and heat.
 As well as working on newly designed trains, the hydrogen technology will be able to be retrofitted on current diesel trains by 2023, propelling the decarbonisation of the UK rail network.